-Preserve Impoundment: Argo Impoundment is managed for diverse recreation as a key feature of Bandemer Park.
+Preserve Impoundment: Argo - The Committee recommends that the Argo Impoundment continue to be managed for diverse recreation as a key feature of Bandemer Park.
 Argo continues to be a heavily-used body of water, as rowers, canoers, kayakers, and anglers use the pond, and joggers, in-line skaters, bikers, walkers, birders, and others use trails along the river.

-Remove Dam: The free-flowing river through the Argo area is managed for diverse recreation as a key feature of Bandemer Park.
+Remove Dam: Argo - The Committee recommends that the Argo area continue to be managed for diverse recreation as a key feature of Bandemer Park.
 Argo continues to be a heavily-used body of water, as canoers, kayakers, and anglers use the river, and joggers, in-line skaters, bikers, walkers, birders, and others use trails along the river.